shenwei356/seqkit/doc/docs/usage.md

 If you just want to split by parts or sizes, please use "seqkit split2", which can apply to paired- and single-end FASTQ.

+If you want to split sequences by ID, please use "seqkit split2 -s 1 -N".

 If you want to cut a sequence into multiple segments.
   1. For cutting into even chunks, please use 'kmcp utils split-genomes' (https://bioinf.shenwei.me/kmcp/usage/#split-genomes).